llord1/llord1.github.io/07b-EducationSurvey.md

 *Question Design:*

+Survey questions were designed based on various past surveys and investigations of educators {% cite dockrell2017review martins2019views vivash2018re dockrell2017children knudsen2021multilingual NCES_2016 dolcy2019preservation edu_2008_ALE knudsen2021multilingual migge2010creoles %}.
 Demographic questions included questions on Age, Gender (with the option to self-describe), Ethnicity/Race (with the option to self-describe), and Highest Level of Education as those may add additional context to one's linguistic background; the list of Ethnicity/Race options was inspired by historical settlement data specific to the region, as well as recent immigration data {% cite pm_slu_citizenship_2015 imi_team_2021 slu_cip_2020 %}.
 An enquiry is also made about one's Citizenship, as this may give additional details as to whether locals or foreign nationals are more likely to be exposed to diverse linguistic backgrounds that benefit the teaching field.

 Questions into the number of years one has been employed by the Saint Lucian Government as a teacher, level(s) of education taught, and courses taught may reflect one's experiences and one's likelihood of exposure to multilingual situations; salary questions may speak to possible future incentives for utilising or acquiring additional language skills.
 Location details on the current teaching districts of participants may also reveal details about language hotspots on the island {% cite edu_districts_2021 %}; which locations might have high numbers of certain languages, as well as reflect the number of teachers capable of addressing those needs.
 One report indicated that 'the majority of tourists visit Saint Lucia as part of a cruise.
 Most of their time is likely to be spent in Castries, although Soufriere, Marigot Bay, and Gros Islet are popular locations to visit' {% cite min_health_2016 %}.
 Language hotspots may be determined by gathering such details.